We're an affiliate

 Known for how big they could get (which can reach up to 12 kilograms), Siberian Forest cat or simply Siberian has a moderate-length hair and fluffy coat which sheds occasionally.
 But don’t let the shedding fool you; a Siberian produces small amounts of dander, thus perfect for allergic pet owners.

 They are very active, playful, and smart enough to do a trick of fetch with their pet parent.
 As a bonus, this cat loves to play in the water, giving you fewer difficulties in bathing them.
-With proper frequent brushing and routinely bathing, they will maintain their smooth, silky coat.
+With proper frequent brushing using a good brush and routinely bathing, they will maintain their smooth, silky coat.

 Famous for its leopard coat pattern, this exotic-looking yet domesticated cat is very playful, affectionate, and a bit of a hugger.
 If you have kids, they will surely enjoy playing with a Bengal as they can compete with a child’s energy.

 As a bonus, Bengal cats shed less than other breeds, all thanks to their dense, incredibly soft coat.
 Remember to brush their fur regularly and bath them every month, to keep their skin soft and smooth.

 4. Russian Blue